agrahn/ABLoopPlayer/README.md

 - playback rates from slow to fast motion
 - resizable video display

-**Installation:** [Download from GitHub](https://github.com/agrahn/ABLoopPlayer/archive/master.zip) and unzip the archive file.
+**Usage:** Use it online on [GitHub Pages](https://agrahn.github.io/ABLoopPlayer/) ; type in a YouTube video ID or browse your hard disk for video files in one of the supported formats.

-**Usage:** Open `ABLoopPlayer.html` in the Web browser, type in a YouTube video ID or open a local video file.
+**Installation (optional):** [Download from GitHub](https://github.com/agrahn/ABLoopPlayer/archive/master.zip) and unzip the archive file.
+Open `index.html` in the browser.